AllenDowney/EqualityWEF/HALE/jb/tech_report.md

 Predictors by importance.
 ```

-The Neoplasms gap is the most important predictor, with an importance of 12.1.
-The Neoplasms overall rate is next, with an importance of 11.7.
+The Neoplasms overall rate is the most important predictor, with an importance of 15.3.
+The Neoplasms gap is next, with an importance of 12.8.

 When we aggregate importance by indicator (combining Mid and Gap predictors), we can see which health indicators matter most overall: